foqueiroz/arcdocs.github.io/_sources/software/libraries/glpk.md

-## The GLFW module on the HPC
+## The GLPK module on the HPC

-The GLFW module can be loaded into your environment with the following command:
+The GLPK module can be loaded into your environment with the following command:

 ```bash
 $ module add glpk